 FUNDS AVAILABILITY DISCLOSURE

-Our policy is to make funds from Electronic direct deposits to be available on the same business day we receive the deposit.
+Our policy is to make funds from electronic direct deposits to be available on the same business day we receive the deposit or the next business day.
 Once they are available, you can withdraw the funds electronically and we will use the funds to pay any debits you have authorized.
 Cash, check and mobile check deposits are not currently available for your account.
 Certain exceptions to our funds availability policy are described below.

 Business Day.
 For determining the availability of your deposits, every day is a business day except Saturdays, Sundays, and federal holidays.

 Cut-Off Time.
 Generally, if you make a deposit on a business day before 5 p.m.
 ET (2 p.m.
 PT) we will consider that day to be the day we receive the deposit (the day of the deposit).
 Otherwise, we will consider the deposit to be made on the next business day.

 Longer Delays May Apply.
 In some cases, we will not make all of the funds that you deposit available to you on the same business day as the day of deposit.
 Depending on the type and/or dollar amount of the check that you deposit, funds may not be available until a later day after the day of deposit.